-The level and detail of data collected will obviously be subject to available budget, but ideally the following data should be collected:
+The level and detail of data collected will obviously be subject to available budget but ideally the following data should be collected:

-- Results from in-service emissions test (DT80) of all target vehicles prior to retrofit - Results from repeat of in-service emissions test soon after retrofit - Results from monitoring the emissions performance of all, or a sub-set of vehicles, over the expected life of the device, using the DT80 test - The costs of purchase and fitment of the device and ongoing maintenance (if any), including any problems associated with the device.
+- Results from engine temperature duty cycle tests used to estimate PM reductions for installed DOCs and DPFs. - Results from monitoring the emissions performance of all, or a sub-set of vehicles, over the expected life of the device, - The costs of purchase and fitment of the device and ongoing maintenance (if any), including any problems associated with the device.

-The above data may be integrated with other data collected on the target fleet, such as public complaints about smoky vehicles.
+The above data may be integrated with other data collected on the target fleet, such as numbers of public complaints about smoky vehicles.

 Participants in a retrofit program should be required to keep records of the above tests which must be made available on request to the regulatory authority.
 The regulatory authority could assist by developing standard reporting formats.
-In jurisdictions which operate Testing and Repair programs Schedule A(2), the emission testing for the retrofit program could be integrated with the Testing and Repair program.
+In jurisdictions that operate Testing and Repair programs Schedule A(2), the emission testing for the retrofit program could be integrated with the Testing and Repair program.